forked from njtierney/qmd4sci

 ### What is a .bib file?

-Good question. `.bib` is a format for storing references from the haydey of LaTeX.
-It contains scripts with reference information for the article.
-Here's an example one
+`.bib` is a format for storing references from the heyday of LaTeX.
+It contains plain text with reference information for the article.
+Here's an example one:

 ```